-The council are leading by example, with a corporate priority to make Lewisham a more open borough and a place of sanctuary, creating a new role to deliver on this sanctuary commitment.
-A new dedicated Borough of Sanctuary Programme Manager will be starting in March to continue the work which has already begun and help services across the council to develop action plans for how they will incorporate sanctuary in service development, design and delivery.
+The Council made it a corporate priority to make Lewisham a more open borough and a place of sanctuary, creating a new role to deliver on this sanctuary commitment.
+A new dedicated Borough of Sanctuary Programme Manager, Phil Baker, was appointed in March 2020 to continue the work which had already begun and to help services across the council to develop action plans for how they will incorporate sanctuary in service development, design and delivery.

-A new strategy is also being finalised, which will formalise the council’s approach and make the City of Sanctuary principles part of council officers’ everyday work.
+On Wednesday, 11 November, the Council’s Mayor and Cabinet approved a ground-breaking new policy, the Sanctuary Strategy .
+This strategy formalises the council’s approach and ensures that the City of Sanctuary principles are part of council officers’ everyday work.
 It links these principles to the requirements of the Equality Act 2010 and the council’s Public Sector Equality Duty, recognising the marginalisation of those seeking sanctuary and setting out an approach which will see this mitigated and reduced.

-Cabinet Member for Democracy, Refugees and Accountability, Councillor Kevin Bonavia, adds,
+Cabinet Member for Democracy, Refugees and Accountability, Councillor Kevin Bonavia stated